-To do so, an installation of the Go programming language is needed.
+To build the hook from source, an installation of the Go programming language is needed.
 System packages are available for major Linux distributions, or you can follow the official documentation for manual installation.

 For a regular installation, the default Go working directory is \$HOME/go.
 Should you prefer a different location, remember to set it as the \$GOPATH in your environment.